 But, he adds, you might be able to achieve the same planning goals by using a durable power of attorney.

-For the rest of us, irrevocable trusts are mainly of value for addressing special circumstances, such as guaranteeing for the continued support of a disabled dependent or protecting assets from professional liability.
+For the rest of us, the advantages of irrevocable trusts result mainly from the value of addressing special circumstances, such as guaranteeing for the continued support of a disabled dependent or ensuring the protection of assets from professional liability.

-In any of these cases, you essentially permanently lose control of whatever is in the irrevocable trust.
+In any of these cases, any advantages for the grantor come with the caveat that you essentially permanently lose control of whatever is in the irrevocable trust.

 -- Who will be the trustee or trustees?
-With a revocable trust, you can change the trustee any time you want.
-But with an irrevocable trust, you give up control, so you should be confident that the trustee will make decisions congruent with your desires.
+In a revocable trust, you can change the trustee any time you want.
+But with an irrevocable trust, you give up control, so you should be confident that the trustee you designate is a person you, well, trust, and that they'll make decisions in agreement with your desires.

 -- Don't assume that a trust will keep your estate out of probate court completely.
 Depending on the state, probate laws still might apply to some degree.